prantlf/grab-github-release/README.md

       -t|--target-dir <dir-name>    directory to write the output files to -e|--unpack-exe               unpack the executable and remove the archive -c|--cache                    use ~/.cache/grabghr as cache
-      -g|--gh-token <token>         GitHub authentication token
+      --force-cache                 use the cache to discover the latest version -g|--gh-token <token>         GitHub authentication token
       -v|--verbose                  prints extra information on the console -V|--version                  print version number and exit